 - 1. Save and close all open files and exit all open applications. - 2.
 Shut down your computer.
-For Windows operating system, click Start > 0 Power > Start > 0 Power > - NOTE: If you are using a different operating system, see the documentation of your operating system for shut-down instructions. - 3.
+For Windows operating system, click Start > Power > Shut down. - NOTE: If you are using a different operating system, see the documentation of your operating system for shut-down instructions. - 3.
 Disconnect your computer and all attached devices from their electrical outlets. - 4.
 Disconnect all attached network devices and peripherals, such as keyboard, mouse, and monitor from your computer.